-Richard Piacentini, WELL AP is Phipps’ executive director.
+Richard Piacentini, WELL AP is Phipps’ president and CEO.
 Since 1994, Richard has led the green transformation of Phipps Conservatory and Botanical Gardens, including construction of the Center for Sustainable Landscapes, the only building in the world to meet: the Living Building Challenge, LEED Platinum, WELL Platinum, and 4 Stars Sustainable SITES certifications.
 Piacentini is interested in the important connection between people and plants particularly as it relates to human and environmental health.
 He serves as past chair of the International Living Future Institute™ (ILFI) and is a past president of the American Public Gardens Association.
-He has received numerous professional honors, including ILFI and USGBC leadership awards.
+He has received numerous professional honors, including APGA, ILFI and USGBC leadership awards.

 Jason Wirick, LEED AP, WELL AP is Phipps’ director of facilities and sustainability, working to advance sustainable design, and initiate safe, healthy and green operating practices.
 He holds a B.S. from Virginia Tech University and a M.B.A., with a focus on corporate sustainability and social responsibility, from Duquesne University.
 Jason has supervised hundreds of contractors on award-winning projects.
 In 2015, Jason received Healthcare Garden Design Certification from the Joseph Regenstein, Jr. School of the Chicago Botanic Garden.